Jendnice/To_Have_And_To_Honeymoon/notes.md

         1. Break out long functions into smaller ones. (forms, etc.)
         2. Move some of the "render new experience" pieces into experience.js.

+** Look up what functions should be under classes and what shouldn't and update Location and Experience functions as needed.

 ** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.) See list!
       Design:
           1. Update New Location form to match New Experience form